jaydeepw/poly-picker/README.md

 Features
 ==========
-* Allow taking pictures from camera as well.
+* Allows taking pictures from camera as well.
 * Multi-selection of images from gallery.
 * Preview thumbnail of selected images.
 * No dependecy.